sdthaker/sdthaker/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=sdthaker.visitor-badge)

 Hi 👋, myself ***Soham***, an enthusiastic intermediate developer who loves to code.
-Currently having a year of experience in developing basic applications.
+Currently having a year of experience in developing applications.
 Looking forward to expand my knowledge as I learn new languages and tools.

 * Currently working on `JavaScript` & `C++` based projects using a range of frameworks.
 * Currently learning `JavaScript` (`node.js`, `react.js`, and `angular.js`) & `Java` languages.